Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Degenerations to secant cubic hypersurfaces

-Then the degree of $c_3(V)$ is equal to $-162$, and $h^{1,2}=h^{2,1}=83$.
-From the numerical analysis, we expect, as well as the case of the Veronse surface and the cubic fourfolds, the limiting Hodge structure of the degeneration of cubic sevenfolds to the secant cubic should be the Hodge structure of the Calabi-Yau threefold $V$. \end{example}
+We see that the Hodge structures of \(X_{\infty}\) and \(V\) are quite similar.
+We expect, at least for numerical reasons, that the Hodge structure of $V$ relates to the limit mixed Hodge structure of the degeneration to the secant cubic. \end{example}